My name is Billy Moyer, and I have a confession to make. I am not one to be negative, but I must tell you about something I hate.

 Goal Setting and Commitment

-If you are not where you want to be, then consider setting goals for 2016.
-Once you have set them, begin to take the necessary action towards achieving the goals.
-The [intlink id=”2038″ type=”post”]results[/intlink] will be outstanding, and 2016 will be your best year ever.
+If you are not where you want to be, then consider setting goals.
+Once you have set them, begin to take the necessary action toward achieving the goals.
+The results will be outstanding and your best year ever.

 Remember that when you set goals, you are making a commitment to yourself.
 Keeping a commitment to yourself is just as important as keeping a commitment you make to others.
 Don’t let yourself down.